xiekunwhy/kmerDedup/README.md

 1. use jellyfish2 to count and dump k-mer sequences, than filter the dump file using fa2fa.pl script;
 2. map k-mer sequences to contigs/scaffolds using bowtie2 and use BamDeal to calculate coverage;
 3. use kmerDedup.pl (core program in this pipeline) to select longest contig/scaffold set;
-4. (optional) use purge_dups to purge dups if you feel the kmerDedup.pl results.
+4. (optional) use purge_dups to purge kmerDedup.pl results if the kmerDedup.pl result is still larger than expected.

 TO DO: write each step clearer.